-- Sudden Itching - if your pet starts scratching an intense itch, they probably have some fleas.
+- Sudden itching - if your pet starts scratching an intense itch, they probably have some fleas.
 They may suddenly start biting at the base of the tail or other areas as well.
-Fleas try to lay eggs in order to cause an infestation, so they require a little extra effort to get off once you’ve got them.
+Fleas lay eggs and cause an infestation, so they require a little extra effort to get off once you’ve got them.

-- Declined Health - tick bites can cause general health issues in pets such as weakness, tiredness, vomiting, and decreased appetite.
+- Declined health - tick bites can cause general health issues in pets such as weakness, exhaustion, vomiting, and decreased appetite.

-- Flea Dirt - fleas often leave behind little specks of dirt, which is actually digested blood!
+- Flea dirt - fleas often leave behind little specks of dirt, which is actually digested blood!
 Gross.
-If you find this on your pet, an area of red and irritated skin is probably not very far off.
+If you find this on your pet, an area of red, irritated skin is probably not very far off.

-An ounce of prevention is worth a pound of cure, y’all.
+An ounce of prevention is worth a pound of cure.
 Dealing with these buggers can be a nasty and painful business, so take a little extra care to avoid the hassle altogether.
 Here are some easy ways to make sure you beat the bugs to the punch.

-- Cleaning House - If you have a pet that comes and goes as they please, it’s a good idea to make sure you’re cleaning often.
+- Cleaning house - if you have a pet that comes and goes as it pleases, it’s a good idea to make sure you’re cleaning often.
 Fleas can often live in carpeting and rugs, so give those a nice vacuum.
 Pests avoid high traffic areas, so make sure you’re getting under furniture and in less-walked areas.
 Plus, hey, now you’ve got a clean house!

-A great way to protect your home and yard is diatomaceous earth, or DE for short.
-It’s a naturally occuring powder that dries out the exoskeleton of bugs and pests.
-Sprinkle in areas where pests can hide, like tall grasses, under the sofa, and in crevices that pests might hide.
+A great way to protect your home and yard is diatomaceous earth (DE).
+It’s a naturally-occurring powder that dries out the exoskeleton of bugs and pests.
+Sprinkle in areas where pests can hide, like tall grasses, under the sofa, and in crevices that pests might hide in.